nextcloud/all-in-one/readme.md

 You can edit Nextclouds config.php file directly from the host with your favorite text editor.
 E.g. like this: `sudo nano /var/lib/docker/volumes/nextcloud_aio_nextcloud/_data/config/config.php`.
 Make sure to not break the file though which might corrupt your Nextcloud instance otherwise.
 In best case, create a backup using the built-in backup solution before editing the file.

 ### Custom skeleton directory
-If you want to define a custom skeleton directory, you can do so by putting your skeleton files into `/var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/skeleton/`, applying the correct permissions with `sudo chown -R 33:0 /var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/skeleton` and and `sudo chmod -R 750 /var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/*` and setting the skeleton directory option with `sudo docker exec -it nextcloud-aio-nextcloud php occ config:system:set skeletondirectory --value="/mnt/ncdata/skeleton"`.
+If you want to define a custom skeleton directory, you can do so by putting your skeleton files into `/var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/skeleton/`, applying the correct permissions with `sudo chown -R 33:0 /var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/skeleton` and and `sudo chmod -R 750 /var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/*` and setting the skeleton directory option with `sudo docker exec --user www-data -it nextcloud-aio-nextcloud php occ config:system:set skeletondirectory --value="/mnt/ncdata/skeleton"`.
 You can read further on this option here: [click here](https://docs.nextcloud.com/server/stable/admin_manual/configuration_server/config_sample_php_parameters.html?highlight=skeletondir#:~:text=adding%20%3Fdirect%3D1-,'skeletondirectory',-%3D%3E%20'%2Fpath%2Fto%2Fnextcloud)

 ### Fail2ban
 You can configure your server to block certain ip-addresses using fail2ban as bruteforce protection.
 Here is how to set it up: https://docs.nextcloud.com/server/stable/admin_manual/installation/harden_server.html#setup-fail2ban.
 The logpath of AIO is by default `/var/lib/docker/volumes/nextcloud_aio_nextcloud/_data/data/nextcloud.log`.
 Do not forget to add `chain=DOCKER-USER` to your nextcloud jail config (`nextcloud.local`) otherwise the nextcloud service running on docker will still be accessible even if the IP is banned.
 Also, you may change the blocked ports to cover all AIO ports: by default `80,443,8080,8443,3478` (see [this](https://github.com/nextcloud/all-in-one#explanation-of-used-ports))